Sunday 19th-Sunday 26th August 2018

 Wednesday – a condensed teaching timetable and an afternoon of fun

 The timetable is condensed and starts a little earlier which means that everybody has the afternoon free to explore Dorset.
 There are organised coach trips visiting local attractions such as Salisbury Cathedral, Stonehenge and Durdle Door on the South Coast.
-In the evening there will be singing and dancing through the main numbers of a musical.
+In the evening there will be singing and dancing through the main numbers of the Sound of Music.

 Saturday – concert day